FFNogueira/FFNogueira/README.md

 # About me
+Student at Instituto Federal de Educação, Ciência e Tecnologia do Ceará - IFCE.

 ## I’m currently working on ...
-nothing in particular.
+Honing my programming skills.

 ## I’m interested in...
-Back-end and Front-end programming.
+Back-end and Front-end development.

 Arduino and STM32 Microcontrollers.